 The Analytic for Hemodynamic Instability (AHI) and ultimately Fifth Eye originated from the idea that clinicians needed a better early warning indicator of an oncoming patient crash using existing physiologic information.
-The goal was to provide doctors and nurses enough advance notice that they could take action to save the patient’s life.
+The goal was to provide doctors and nurses an intuitive heads-up so they could take action to save the patient’s life.

 In 2014 a team of physicians, nurses, data scientists and computer scientists began exploring a data set developed by the U.S. Army that simulated hypovolemia (hemorrhage) on healthy volunteers.
 Using sophisticated machine learning techniques, the team looked at a variety of patient data streams and ultimately settled on using a single real-time stream of rich, information-dense ECG data to develop a proof of concept analytic that outperformed traditional vital signs in predicting patient deterioration.

 To further develop this concept, the University of Michigan developed a data collection framework, software tools and infrastructure to collect and store a vast dataset of deidentified patient waveform and numeric data.
 For four years, the Michigan Medicine team, that would eventually become the Fifth Eye team, collaborated with internal critical care experts to do a deep retrospective dive into cases to determine how early the AHI analytic could predict the collapse that led to a Rapid Response Team (RRT) call.
 Results from their work show AHI consistently and reliably predicts the impending hemodynamic instability minutes to hours and sometimes even days in advance.

 The Fifth Eye team deliberately built our clinical analytic on a single real-time stream of very rich, very information-dense ECG data which is widely used on many different types of patients today.
 This means that many patients will have the streaming data needed to use AHI – and AHI does not require baseline data and generates a first prediction with just 120 heartbeats of data.